Because We’re Better Together!

 Start a Friends of Parks Group

 Are you and your neighbors interested in collaborating with BCRP to steward and activate the park in your community?
 If so, become an official BCRP Friends of Parks Group!
-The Community Engagement Team is here to support you and your community in establishing a Friends Group by providing resources, grant opportunities, workshops, and including you in a network of other Friends Groups committed to maintaining clean, inviting, sustainable, and activated parks.
-For more information read through our Friends Group Manual or contact Sharnice Barnett.
+The Community Engagement Team is here to support you and your community in establishing a Friends Group by providing resources, grant opportunities, and workshops, and including you in a network of other Friends Groups committed to maintaining clean, inviting, sustainable, and activated parks.
+For more information read through our Friends Group Manual.

 Stay Up-to-Date on Events and Other BCRP Updates